Sayantan08031998/RL_CAC_2/README.md

         options (for `type_of_phi`): 0 = linear, 1 = quadratic, 2 = RBF

 #### Result :
-     result is present in the results folder containing the csv files
+    - result is present in the results folder containing the csv files
+    - report is present with the name Report_RL_52_57_62